MateoKS423/K_INFO246/README.md

 # K_INFO246
-This is for my info 246 class.
+This is for my info 246 class. hello world.